Has your organic click-through rate dropped suddenly, even though keyword rankings remain the same?

 That’s the reason for a weaker correlation between rankings and traffic.

-But most SEOs still track rankings in the same old way, even though the SERP has evolved to throw that model on its head.
+But most SEOs still monitor keyword rankings in the same old way, even though the SERP has evolved to throw that model on its head.

 Let me illustrate this further.